 Prior to joining the firm, Julian clerked for Justice Antonin Scalia of the U.S. Supreme Court and Judge J. Michael Luttig of the U.S. Court of Appeals for the Fourth Circuit.
 He graduated summa cum laude from Harvard Law School in 1999, where he received the Fay Diploma (first in class), served as a Note Editor of the Harvard Law Review, and earned the Sears Prize in both 1L and 2L years.
 He earned honors in Economics and Public Policy from Stanford University in 1996, graduating with distinction and Phi Beta Kappa.

-Julian is admitted to practice before all California state and federal courts, the U.S. Supreme Court, and the U.S. Courts of Appeals for the Third, Fourth, Fifth, Sixth, Seventh, Ninth, Tenth, Eleventh, D.C., and Federal Circuits, as well as the U.S.
+Julian is admitted to practice before all California state and federal courts, the U.S. Supreme Court, and the U.S. Courts of Appeals for the Third, Fourth, Fifth, Sixth, Seventh, Ninth, Tenth, Eleventh, D.C., and Federal Circuits.

 Capabilities